Grace-Filled Families (Ephesians 5:28-33; Romans 15:7; Colossians 3:13)

 The first myth I want to debunk is the myth of the normal family.
 There’s no such thing.
 John Ortberg just came out with a book called Everybody’s Normal Until You Get to Know Them.
 I love that.
 I haven’t met a normal family yet.
-Who would have guessed that Ozzie Osbourne’s family is so strange until they invited a camera crew in their house?
+Who would have guessed that Ozzie Osbourne’s family is so strange until they invited a camera crew into their house?
 I guess that’s a bad example – no surprise there.
 But I’m pretty sure that if a camera crew came in any of our houses and were given freedom to tape and edit as they wished, we’d all come across a little less than normal.
-The challenge for a lot of us is to put the fun back in dysfunction, because all of us have quirks and secrets and strange little things about us.
+The challenge for a lot of us is to put the fun back into dysfunction, because all of us have quirks and secrets and strange little things about us.

 So if there’s no such thing as a normal family, and families can’t make us happy, what’s the point?
 Could it be that the purpose of family is something altogether different?
 Could it be that the purpose of family is to shape our characters, to move us from our selfishness and isolation?

 Inevitably, in our families, we experience challenges.
 People who have studied this say that we go through two stages.
-First is idealization.
+The first stage is idealization.
 We look at our future husband or wife and see only good.
 It’s interesting that our parents never seem to go through this stage with our future spouses.
 They don’t have the same glowing impressions that we do.
 This applies to our kids as well.
 We hold our newborn kids and think that this will be the first perfect kid that ever lived, because no other child has been blessed with such beauty and character before.

 The second stage is the stage of realization.
 Inevitably, we experience disappointment and challenge in our family relationships.
 It’s there that we’re most naked, most vulnerable.
 In the kitchen, in the bedroom, the bathroom, the living room, with our schedules and routines, and the reality of our brokenness, we inevitably come up against disappointment.
 It’s not all bad – family life presents both the best and the worst of what we experience – but it’s challenging.
 Some of us are experiencing some of those challenges now.